nadeo/trackmania-doc/docs/create/map-review/weekly-shorts-guidelines.md

 __Enjoy the adrenaline with no complexity.__

 Fullspeed, Nascar, Funspeed/Speedfun tracks.
 Tracks with boosters, adrenaline and a lot of speed.
 Gear 4 and above tracks and mini speed tech tracks.
-If your track is faster than “Slow”, then it is probably “Fast”.
+If your track is faster than "Slow", then it is probably "Fast".

 ### 5. LOL